[−][src]Struct linked_hash_map::LinkedHashMap

 fn deserialize<D>(deserializer: &mut D) -> Result<LinkedHashMap<K, V>, D::Error> where

-Deserialize this value given this Deserializer
+D: Deserializer, Deserialize this value given this Deserializer.

 impl<K, V, S> Serialize for LinkedHashMap<K, V, S> where